 Visitors are allowed to enter the port on payment of an entry fee.
 An old cannon points outwards at the gate.
 A blue-painted two-storey structure at the entrance is the centre for controlling the movement of vehicles and people.

 Cargo Handling in Beypore Port

 Beypore Port handles general bulk cargo.
 The nearest competing ports are in Kochi and Mangalore.
 The closest airport is Calicut International Airport (21.7 km).

 While I was there, a few ships were were being loaded with cargo.
 None of them were passenger ships.
 In operation was a big tower crane which looked like a recent acquisition.

 The port handles 7,500 passengers per annum.
 Ships operate from Beypore to Lakshadweep Islands.
 Shipping services are the lifeline of the people of Lakshadweep.

-Beypore port has area limitations.
+The port has area limitations.
 The wharf and approach channel have a depth of 5 metres.
-The port is proposed to be developed in stages.
+The port will undergo development in stages in stages.
 Facilities like tugs, storage shed and cranes are already in place.

 Read more stories and get updates on my Facebook page.